Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: Simplified Wasserstein barycenters,

 For simplicity in the sequel we often assume that the cardinality of all sets are equal.

-\begin{remark}[difficulty of the Wasserstein barycenter problem] We first note that $A$ is \textdef{totally unimodular}, i.e.,~every square submatrix has $\det(A_I)\in \{0,\pm 1\}$.
-Therefore, the basic feasible solutions, \textdef{vertices of the feasible set}, of $Ax=e, \, x\geq 0$, are $\{0,1\}$ variables.
-Therefore, these discrete optimization problems with a linear objective yield vertices as optimal solutions and can be solved with simplex type methods.
-This is what happens for the quadratic assignment problem where the unknown variables are permutation matrices and the problem is relaxed to doubly stochastic matrices (using the Birkhoff-Von Neumann Theorem).
-Thus, if the objective function is linear we get $0,1$ solutions as the extreme points (basic feasible solutions) are $0,1$.
+\begin{remark}[difficulty of the Wasserstein barycenter problem] We first note that $A$ in \cref{eq:xAdef} is \textdef{totally unimodular}, i.e.,~every square submatrix has $\det(A_I)\in \{0,\pm 1\}$.
+Therefore, the basic feasible solutions, \textdef{vertices of the feasible set}, of the LP relaxation $Ax=e, \, x\geq 0$, are $\{0,1\}$ variables.
+Therefore, these discrete optimization problems with a linear objective yield vertices as optimal solutions and can be solved with simplex type methods while yielding $\{0,1\}$ solutions.

-However, our quadratic objective function is concave on the span of the feasible set by the properties of distance matrices.
-Therefore, if we have uniqueness in the solutions we expect $0,1$ solutions if we solve the hard concave minimization problem, i.e.,~the $0,1$ constraints are redundant.
-However, in our relaxations we linearize the objective as it is not possible to minimize a constrained concave function efficiently in general.
+For our problem we have a quadratic objective function.
+And, by the properties of distance matrices, it is concave on the span of the feasible set of the LP relaxation.
+Therefore, minima are attained at extreme points, i.e.,~at vertices, at $\{0,1\}$ points.
+But solving the concave minimization problem is a hard problem.
+Note that the \emph{width} of $P$ is hidden in the rank when forming the Gram matrix $G=PP^T$ and so hidden in the rank of the rank-two update \EDM

 In summary, the problem appears to be NP-hard due to the minimization of a \underline{quadratic} function, \cite{Pard:91}, and the binary $0,1$ constraints.
-This in contrast to the linear programming approaches for the generalized transportation problems solved in e.g.,~\cite{NEURIPS2019Vanc} and the references therein.
-However, the unimodularity of the linear constraint matrix suggests that these two constraints both promote binary valued optimal points. \end{remark}
+This is in contrast to the linear programming approaches for the generalized transportation problems solved in e.g.,~\cite{NEURIPS2019Vanc} and the references therein.
+However, the properties of total unimodularity and concavity both promote binary valued optimal points. \end{remark}